jlfaucher/executor/README.md

      say "hello" name || greetings
     }~("John", ", how are you ?")       -- hello John, how are you ?

-Method

-The first argument is the object, available in self, on which the method is executed.
-The remaining arguments are passed to the method as arg(1), arg(2), ...

-    {::method use arg greetings
-     say "hello" self || greetings
-    }~("John", ", how are you ?")       -- hello John, how are you ?

 Coactivity

 A coactivity remembers its internal state.